StevenSchuerstedt/web-page/content/post/MicroStevie/index.md

 Simple counter

 ## Control Logic
-every module has control- and data signals.
 The control logic is the heart of the cpu.
-It controls the flow of the modules, so they all can work together. control signals are stored in memory, microprogrammed Fetch cycle, execution cycle
+It controls the flow of the modules, so they all can work together.

+Fetch Cycle - fetch the next operands from the RAM into the IR

+Execution Cycle - execute the SUBLEQ instruction

 ## Registers
-Two general purpose registers, tied directly to the alu A and B. A memory address register and a instruction register.
+Two general purpose registers A and B 24 bits wide, tied directly into the ALU.

-### MicroStevie Architecture
-- ProgrammCounter, with jump cabability
-- ALU, capable of Subtraction
-- some branching mechanism, maybe flags?
-- some registers
+A memory address register for the 8 bit address of the RAM.

+A instruction register to hold the 24 bit "instruction" (because OISC, only operands), aka three 8 bit operands.

+A flags register for the less or equal than 0 flag.

 ### Input/Output
 only output for the beginning.
 Input is implicit by programming ram directly when initializing the fpga.